Financial Aid Conditions

 • I understand that I must not be in default on any federal education loans or owe any refunds on federal funds that I have received at Purdue or any other post-secondary institution.

-• I understand that if I want to borrow from the Federal Direct Subsidized/Unsubsidized or PLUS Loan programs or borrow private loans; I must follow the instructions provided with the Financial Aid Eligibility Notice.
-I also understand that Federal PLUS and private loans require a credit check before any application will be processed and that I am responsible for any balance owed if a loan is denied.
+• I understand that if I want to borrow from the Federal Direct Subsidized/Unsubsidized or Grad PLUS Loan programs, I must follow the instructions provided with the Financial Aid Eligibility Notice.
+I also understand that Federal Grad PLUS loans require a credit check before an application will be processed, and that process can take 5-7 weeks from the time your application is submitted.

 • I understand that I must submit the Free Application for Federal Student Aid (FAFSA) each year that I wish to be considered for financial aid.
 Purdue requires the FAFSA to be filed by April 15 for priority consideration.